-- And yes don’t immediately try to launch into ‘dark twisted sexual fantasy’ (because they respect you and are working out your boundaries like a sane person would…)
+- Don’t immediately try to launch into ‘dark twisted sexual fantasy’. (because they respect you and are working out your boundaries as a sane person would…)

 Nice Guys get a bad reputation as boring based on some of their ‘good’ qualities.
 I know you know this already, as I’m sure you have tried to date the Nice Guy in the past.
-I bet you’ve turned up for the date, done your best to get into the zone of finding him hot, then at some stage bailed out with a ‘I’m just not feeling the spark message.’
-Maybe he didn’t challenge you enough, maybe he held off of the all important kiss, either way his lack of killer instinct has acted as a turn off.
+I bet you’ve turned up for the date, done your best to get into the zone of finding him hot.
+Then you at some stage bailed out with an ‘I’m just not feeling the spark message.’
+Maybe he didn’t challenge you enough, maybe he held off of the all-important kiss?
+Either way, his lack of killer instinct has acted as a turn-off.

 You know he would always try to communicate with you, respect your wishes and support you but unfortunately that’s not really doing it for you.

-Yes my life goals include (hopefully) being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
+Yes, my life goals include (hopefully) being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
 However, they also noticeably include being a best selling author/boss babe/ dating revolutionary.
-To accomplish career goals you need a man who is supportive of them, who doesn’t mess with your schedule, and who treats you with respect.
+To accomplish career goals you need a man who is supportive of them, your schedule, and who treats you with respect.

-It took me some time to work out that the qualities I thought made for the sexy ‘boss’ guy or ‘hot’ artist I wanted were deeply incompatible with me:
+It took me some time to work out that the qualities I thought made for the sexy ‘boss’ guy or ‘hot’ artist I wanted to be were deeply incompatible with me.

 - And (worst of all) hypocritical high-powered guys looking for a Stepford Wife not an equal.
 The kind where he is decisive and you’re domineering etc.

-If you keep seeing his tendency to offer help, to work around you and to be emotionally available to you as ‘weak’ or ‘boring’ we are playing into the same old game, which says women can’t be assertive and men can’t be emotional.
-I believe great equal partnerships are about seeing how we can work together and respecting each others qualities as individuals.
+If you keep seeing his tendency to offer help, to work around you and to be emotionally available to you as ‘weak’ or ‘boring’ we are playing into the same old game.
+The game that says women can’t be assertive and men can’t be emotional.
+I believe great equal partnerships are about seeing how we can work together and respecting each other’s qualities as individuals.
 If we keep slamming the nice guy for showing up as emotional or helpful, the other side of the coin is sending a thumbs down to women being logical or ambitious.

-I am a big believer that there’s no one way to date and in fact its about recognizing what’s important to us as individuals.
-So if you work out that you’re not in the supporting cast of someone’s life and instead want your own platform think carefully about who is going to add value to you.
+I am a big believer that there’s no one way to date.
+In fact, it’s about recognizing what’s important to us as individuals.
+So if you work out that you’re not in the supporting cast of someone’s life and instead want your own platform to think carefully about who is going to add value to you.

 Sharing the stage with an equally ambitious man isn’t impossible but it requires humility, teamwork and respect.
-Also realize that whilst a guy that’s crushing his career is obviously ‘strong’ in some respects that there are many ways people show strength: and when push comes to shove you may prefer someone who is emotionally strong for you rather than a brute in the boardroom.
+Also, realize that whilst a guy that’s crushing his career is obviously ‘strong’ in some respects that there are many ways people show strength.
+When push comes to shove you may prefer someone who is emotionally strong for you rather than a brute in the boardroom.

-I would love to hear your thoughts on whether you think you have to date the nice guy – jump in on the debate at www.hayleyquinn.com/club
+I would love to hear your thoughts on whether you think you have to date the nice guy.
+Jump in on the debate in our Club!